 A: To book either click the “book now” link in the quotation email and customer services will follow up to finalise the booking or call customer services and they will take your booking directly.

-Q: Can a radon test be placed during a pre-purchase survey?
+Q: Can a radon test be performed during a pre-purchase survey?

-Q: What information does a radon test report provide?
+Q: What information does a long term or short term radon test report provide?

 A: There is a lot of information in your report.
-The detector number(s), location information, and your results.
+You will see displayed the detector number(s), location information and your results.
 The main piece of information to look at is your “Average Radon Concentration”.
 This is the radon level recorded during the time the device was deployed.
 Next to that number there will be a +/- number called the standard deviation, which is the variance in which your radon level may have fluctuated.
 It will always be a small number and has little to no impact on your average radon concentration.
 Any decisions on fixing a radon level should be made solely on your average level.

 The acceptable level for homes in Ireland is 200 Bq/m3.

-Q: How and when do I pay for the test?
+Q: When do I pay for the test?

 Q: What if the report reveals problems?

-Following remediation work it is important to retest to check that levels have been reduced enough.
+After remediation work has been completed it is important to retest to check that levels have been reduced to a safe level.